Welcome to the McKeon Research Group

 Modeling and control of wall-bounded flows using smart, morphing surfaces Resolvent analysis as a tool for modeling turbulent, transitional and controlled flows; rigorous, system-level tools for understanding flow physics and design of flow control schemes.

-Data assimilation techniques for engineering flows Fusion of experimental and computational data for improved modeling and control of complex flows and geometries.
+Data assimilation and machine learning techniques for engineering flows Fusion of experimental and computational data for improved modeling and control of complex flows and geometries.

 Measurement, definition and description of high Reynolds number wall turbulence Interdisciplinary approaches to experimental flow manipulation for performance enhancement and understanding of fundamental flow physics; application of new materials to flow control.